everydaycomputing/everydaycomputing.github.io/_posts/2019-08-07-staff-profile-john-hampton.md

 <!--excerpt-->

 **Why is LTEC my jam?** As an ex-teacher, I love seeing how multiple, disparate subjects can be taught together for the benefit of students and teachers.
-In my own English classroom, I enjoyed combining art, cinema, history, and other mixed media into my curriculum.
-LTEC — with its goal of combining math and CT skills — also fits with one of my research interests on how students identity is constructed through their schooling.
+In my own English classroom, I enjoyed combining art, cinema, history, and other mixed media into my curriculum. <abbr title="Learning Trajectories for Everyday Computing">LTEC</abbr> — with its goal of combining math and <abbr title="Computational Thinking">CT</abbr> skills — also fits with one of my research interests on how students identity is constructed through their schooling.

-**My work:** On the LTEC, CTRL, and TACTIC teams, I primarily help to develop teacher and student lessons for math and CT integration.
+**My work:** On the <abbr title="Learning Trajectories for Everyday Computing">LTEC</abbr>, <abbr title="Creative Technology Research Lab">CTRL</abbr>, and <abbr title="Teaching All Computational Thinking through Inclusion and Collaboration">TACTIC<abbr> teams, I primarily help to develop teacher and student lessons for math and CT integration.
 I also help with the creative processes of movie-making and graphic design.

 **What I do with my spare time:** I have a wife and two teenage children (14 and 17).
 I also have a small fur baby named Penny.